Program Information

 Associate in General Studies Degree Requirements

 The Associate in General Studies degree allows you to design a two-year program by providing flexibility to take courses that fit your lifestyle and interests.
 To qualify for the degree, you must design a program under the supervision of an advisor with a minimum of 90 credits numbered 100 or above.
 Fifty of those credits may be electives, chosen from any program of study.
 The remaining 40 credits must include 10 credits from each of these areas: communication, humanities, natural science and social science.
 The Associate in General Studies degree is not designed to transfer to four-year colleges and universities, although some of the credits earned as part of the degree may transfer on a course-by-course basis.
-For more information, see the Associate in General Studies under Degree Requirements on page 91.

 Certificate Requirements